-This seminar is intended for advanced Bachelor students and Master students.
+This seminar is intended for 3rd-year Bachelor students and Master students.
 Familiarity with category theory and some elementary background in commutative algebra (rings, modules, tensor products) will be assumed.
 Background in algebraic geometry is not necessary, as we will review the relevant notions.
-Talks can be given in English or German.